-We also advise you to actively monitor the amount of traffic you are generating and check if that is in line with the amount of offers that you have.
+We also advise you to actively monitor the amount of traffic you are generating and check if it is in line with the amount of offers that you have.
 Tracking the amount of updates for single products is also wise as that will easily make issues visible.

 We are also actively monitoring these numbers and will require you to fix these flows if it’s obvious you have mapped products incorrectly.

-Please make sure you don’t use a ‘Delete – Create’ flow which means that for every update you want to process you delete the existing offer and create a new one.
+Please make sure you don’t use a DELETE-CREATE flow, which means that for every update you want to process you delete the existing offer and create a new one.
 We realize this flow allows you to use the create offer request and thus only requires one request instead of three separate requests to update the entire offer.

-This however has a negative effect as these types of requests are far more costly for us to process and also greatly affects the processing times of your updates.
+This however has a negative effect as these types of requests are far more costly for us to process and also greatly affect the processing times of your updates.
 The create offer request takes the longest to process and has a lower priority compared to update offer requests.

-We consider the ‘Delete – Create’ flow to be a process that negatively affects the performance of our systems.
+We consider the DELETE-CREATE flow to be a process that negatively affects the performance of our systems.
 As such we will be monitoring the behavior and enforce change under our API terms of service if you build your systems accordingly.

 The delete offer request can be used to permanently remove the offer from the assortment of a retailer.
-If the request results in a success (for which the process status request can be used) the specified offer will no longer be visible in the assortment of the retailer.
+If the request results in a success, for which the process status request can be used, the specified offer will no longer be visible in the assortment of the retailer.

 Another option to remove the product from the webshop is by setting the stock of the offer to 0.
-In this case the offer also remains visible in the seller dashboard of the retailer.
+In this case the offer also remains visible in the Seller Dashboard of the retailer.

 With this request you can retrieve the status and the values we currently have for the offer tied to the specified offer ID.

 This request is currently the only option to determine if a offer is valid and active in the webshop or invalid, in which case you will also receive its blocking issues.